hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 Several problems can arise when using hostnames in Hazelcast's network and WAN configurations.
-With this effort, we aim to provide a seamless usage of hostnames in the Hazelcast configurations by fixing related hostname usage issues.
-In the source of the problems, the members have multiple addresses if the hostname used in the related configs, and we don't manage them properly because significant part of the code base is written assuming a member will only have one network address.
-There is indeed one public address of the member, but it is not easy to understand that different representations of this address are the same address.
-For example, if multiple hostname/domain names refer to the same member, we cannot understand that these two addresses refer to the same place without doing hostname resolution and the parts of the code that use the address is not enforced to perform this IP resolution while using it (it is a bit complicated process if it's not managed in a single place).
+With this effort, we aim to provide a seamless usage of hostnames in the Hazelcast configurations by fixing issues related to hostname usage.
+The source of the problems is the fact that multiple network addresses can point to the same member, and we ignore this fact while dealing with network addresses in our codebase.
+A significant part of our codebase is written assuming a member will only have one network address, but this assumption fails, so we encounter errors/wrong behavior in the different processes of the Hazelcast.

-What we propose as a solution to these issues is that we identify/refer to other members and their belongings such as connections and other stuffs based on member UUIDs instead of the network addresses in the connection manager.
-We will  try to manage these multiple network addresses at Hazelcast networking level, and we will avoid dealing with multiple addresses in the high level places by only exposing single representation of these addresses to the higher levels.
-We'll call this single exposed address the primary address of member.
-We will select this primary address as follows:
-- For the member protocol connections and for other connections using unified connection manager, we select the public address of the member protocol which corresponds to `com.hazelcast.instance.ProtocolType#MEMBER` as the primary address.
-- For the other protocol connections (this is possible when advanced networking is enabled.), we select the public address of corresponding protocol as the primary address. e.g. we select the public address corresponds to `com.hazelcast.instance.ProtocolType#WAN` for the incoming connections to the connection manager which manages only the wan connections.

-After exposing only the primary address to the those high level places and after making sure its singularity, we only need to manage multiple addresses in the connection manager layer.
-In this connection manager, we will manage these multiple addresses with member uuid based mechanism.
+When using hostnames in the network configuration of the members, we directly encounter the situation of having multiple addresses for the members as a consequence of using hostnames.
+Because when we use hostnames, the members know both the IP address of the member by resolving the hostname and the raw hostname address for this member.
+Then, issues arise because members don't properly manage these multiple addresses.

+In this effort, we will try to manage properly these multiple network addresses of the members and this will resolve the hostname usage related issues.

 #### Motivation

-We want to provide seamless hostname usage experience to our users.
+We want to provide a seamless hostname usage experience to our users.
-Until now, many of our users and customers have had problems in this regard as shown in the known issues.
+Until now, many of our users and customers have had problems with this regard as shown in the known issues.
 Although the hostname usages can be replaced with IP based addressing in simple networking setups, it is a necessary functionality for maintaining complex network setups where IPs are dynamically assigned to the machines that Hazelcast members will work on.
-This is specifically important for cloud-based deployments that could be the subject of more complex networking setups compared to on premise deployments that may include members whose IP are assigned dynamically and these addresses identified by DNS based hostname resolution mechanism.
+This is specifically important for cloud-based deployments that could be the subject of more complex networking setups compared to on premise deployments that may include members whose IPs are assigned dynamically and these addresses identified by DNS based hostname resolution mechanism.